NellielProject/Nelliel/documentation/development/basic-guidelines.md

  All error codes in core must be listed in [error-reference.md](../error-reference.md).

 ## Server-side vs Client-side
 As much functionality and rendering as possible should be implemented server-side.
 Client-side scripting should only be used for niceties or features that cannot be done fully server-side.
-All primary functions for posting and moderation must continue to work even if a user has disabled scripts.
+All primary functions for accounts, posting and moderation must continue to work even if a user has disabled scripts.

 ## Core vs Plugins
 Most functionality can be put in the core code base.
 However anything that is: